Aliases for RAD51 Gene

 RAD51 (RAD51 Recombinase) is a Protein Coding gene.
-Diseases associated with RAD51 include mirror movements 2 and familial congenital mirror movements.
+Diseases associated with RAD51 include rad51-related susceptibility to breast cancer and mirror movements 2.
 Among its related pathways are Pathways in cancer and ERK Signaling.
-GO annotations related to this gene include identical protein binding and double-stranded DNA binding.
+GO annotations related to this gene include identical protein binding and protein C-terminus binding.

 UniProtKB/Swiss-Prot for RAD51 Gene